tmcdigitech/dit11b/content/_index.md

 ---
 title: 11 DigiTech
 ---
-Welcome to Year 8 Digital Technologies!
+Welcome to Year 11 Digital Technologies!

 This semester we will work on two broad topics:
-- autonomous robots using LEGO Mindstorms EV3s
+- App development in Kivy using Python
-- game design using PyGame Zero
+- game design using Unity

-{{< figure src="https://pybricks.com/ev3-micropython/_images/robot_educator_basic.jpg" title="A LEGO Mindstorms EV3 robot" >}}
+{{< figure src="https://kivy.org/images/logo_kivy.png" title="Kivy" >}}